This article is the second in a series of four about how to become an ecotherapist.

 What potential for harm exists in your specific context?

 If you or your client are bringing ecological issues into a conventional therapeutic setting, then obviously the potential for harm is no more or less than bringing any other issue into the consulting room.
-This whole branch of ecotherapy, in my opinion, can potentially be contained within existing frameworks.
 If however, you are taking your clients on a three-day walk through a mountain range, then clearly the potential for harm is radically different.